amoh-godwin/Articulae/mds/property_how_when_when_not.md

 * You don't want your code to break because:

 * 1. A property doesn't exist

-  2. The list is empty.
+  2. A list is empty.

 ## How would you do these